MaxReb0/Example_API/README.txt

             METHOD: POST

             The purpose of this function is to take in a JSON request that will be processed and append a loan to the loan table in the database.
-The goal here is that it will eventually be linked to the User that initiated the loan, as well as the attempts to pay off the loan.
             Expects JSON of format:
             {
                 "loan_amount" : <amount being requested for loan.>